Best Locks, Security Products, and Information from the Lock Picking Community

 An example of an attack vector is lock picking, this is where an intruder will use special tools and skills to attempt to pick open a lock in order to open it.

 Another attack vector is simple brute force attacks on locks, and an example of that would be someone using a large pole to twist a bike lock until the chain or the bolt of the bike lock simply breaks.
-This is a somewhat common type of attack especially for u shape bike locks that suffer badly from this type of attack.
+This is a somewhat common type of attack, especially for u-shape bike locks that suffer badly from this type of attack.

 Pick Proof Locks

 There is no such thing as a pick-proof lock, it’s only the difficulty that varies.
-That being said there is such a thing as locks that could be considered a pick-proof lock for a normal thief or novice lockpicker.
+That being said there is such a thing as locks that could be considered a pick-proof locks for a normal thief or novice lockpicker.
 This is because they are either just too difficult to pick or they require special skills and tools to pick as they are not a common type of lock.

-Some examples of ones that are “effectively pick proof” are locks like the locks from the Bowley lock company.
+Some examples of ones that are “effectively pick-proof” are locks like the locks from the Bowley lock company.
 While they can technically be picked the tools, skills, and time required to do so means that they have only been picked by a few people ever.
 So in the real world where there are normal thieves that have normal tools, yes they are in fact pick proof.